 Please note that the average award is likely to be in the region of £1,000; larger grants of up to

 £2,000 would be expected to deliver exceptional wildlife benefits.

 Applications can be made at any time, but will usually be considered in batches three times per year.
-The deadline for the next round of applications is Thursday 14 June 2018.
-Applications received well in advance of this date can be considered as soon as they are received if there is good reason to start the project in spring or early summer.
+The deadline for the next round of applications is Thursday 4 October 2018.
+Applications received well in advance of this date can be considered as soon as they are received if there is good reason to start the project in summer or early autumn.

 If you want to discuss potential projects before applying, please contact the Council’s Biodiversity Officer, John